OguzPastirmaci/oke-oracle-linux-gpu-operator/README.md

 Nvidia GPU Operator is deployed with a Helm chart that allows you to attach pods to the right GPUs and handle them as resources.
 You can use the GPU Operator with pre-installed GPU drivers on the host or deploy the GPU drivers on the cluster using a container.
 This allows you to switch Cuda and GPU driver versions quickly by redeploying the GPU Operator driver container with a different version (as long as the combination is supported by Nvidia).

-You will need:

-- A node with Docker installed
+##IMPORTANT NOTES##

+- You will need a node that is running an Oracle Linux 7 image with the Red Hat Compatible Kernel (RHCK) with Docker installed.
+You can find the instructions to change the kernel from UEK to RHCK [here](https://github.com/OguzPastirmaci/misc/blob/master/change-ol-kernel-to-rhck.md).

-- A Docker repository to push your image to (OCIR, Docker Hub, etc.)
+- You will need a Docker repository to push your image to (OCIR, Docker Hub, etc.)

+- When deploying your GPU worker nodes on OKE, you will need an image that is an Oracle Linux 7 image with the Red Hat Compatible Kernel (RHCK).
+You can find the instructions to change the kernel from UEK to RHCK [here](https://github.com/OguzPastirmaci/misc/blob/master/change-ol-kernel-to-rhck.md).

 ### Clone the Nvidia driver repository